Our narrow mobile screens demand the most concise content yet, so how should you be adapting your copy?

 Our design manager Michael Hope will be my new worst enemy, but I can back this up with Andy Parker’s presentation from the Content Marketing Show 2014: yes, design matters, but it matters as a communicator of content.
 It helps to convey your message, to make navigation through your content flow easily.
 Design, without great copy, is worthless.
 Andy, a design buff himself, says we get stuck focussing on visual design until it looks pixel perfect, then we hope the copy fairies will wave their wands and BAM site done.
 Ideally, these layers should work together.
 So, let’s look at how to get the most out of language.

 Think of how quickly you dart between apps and scroll through articles, eyes-squinted, until something stands out.
 This is the type of reader you need to imagine when writing.
 You can’t win them over with a great headline; every single word needs to be there for a reason.

 Not only will your reader be distracted by their own fleeting mind, they will also want every task they are fulfilling on their phone to be completed in no time at all.
 Mobile users will often be on-the-go, making short, purpose-led copy crucial.
 In short, your content needs to give the right answers and quickly.

 If you are writing for a mobile site, your use of language should reflect this.
 Check that your use of vocabulary is suitable for the device that they will be using.
 Note: If your content will still be accessed via your desktop site, you needn’t follow this point.

 A phone user’s experience of content is unique in that they must remain compelled to scroll from the headline downwards in order to continue reading.
-This makes it important that your structure optimizes the ease of this process.
+This makes it important that your structure optimises the ease of this process.

 Traditionally, media outlets pushed content for mass appeal, but mobile sites can now pin audiences by time, location, device, and purchasing intentions.
 If well-planned and executed, mobile-friendly content is too fruitful an opportunity to disregard.